infrahq/infra/docs/reference/helm.md

     dbEncryptionKey: /var/run/secret/my/db/encryption/secret
 ```

-If an encryption key is not provided, one will be randomly generated during install time.
+If an encryption key is not available, one will be generated during install time.
 It is the responsibility of the operator to back up this key.

 ## Service Accounts